PurpleKingdomGames/indigo-examples/howto/parcel/README.md

-# "How to use Indigo with Parcel.js"
+# How to use Indigo with Parcel.js

 This project takes the standard ["sbt hello indigo"](https://github.com/PurpleKingdomGames/hello-indigo-sbt) project but runs it in a browser - with hot reloading - via [parcel](https://parceljs.org/).